Oskaras-coder/CCT-acadamy-internship/2_git_basics/README.md

 # Task
-On your initiated repository - implement the branching and merging example provided below.
+On your initiated repository - implement the branching and merging example provided below with one file (making changes to that only file).
 Also - keep the commands which you used, we’ll discuss them together.
 ![Git task](git.png "Git task")

 # Additional karma points: